 As previously mentioned, two of the oldest Dachshunds in the world held the Guinness World Records longest living dog title.
 Chanel lived to 21, while Lady and Scolly lived to 20.

-There’s another Dachshund which grabbed attention in the United States for being the oldest Dachshund ever – despite not being a title holder.
+There’s another Dachshund that grabbed attention in the United States for being the oldest Dachshund ever – despite not being a title holder.
 Rocky is recorded to be 25 years old at the time of his passing.

 While there aren’t any studies regarding whether males or female Wiener Dogs live longer, studies show that female dogs tend to live 6 months longer than male dogs, especially if they are fixed.